chrisg20/KMK4cgM/README.md

 # Editing

-To put the macropad into editor mode, unplug the device, then hold down the four corner keys and plug it into your computer.
+To put the macropad into editor mode, unplug the device, then hold down the center key and plug it into your computer.

 A CIRCUITPY drive will show up like a USB flash drive in your file explorer.
 Locate the file main.py.